zakaneki/zakaneki/README.md

 # Hi there! 👋

-I'm a passionate developer in backend & AI, focused on efficient algorithms, scalable architectures, and tackling challenging tech problems.
+I'm an enthusiastic developer specializing in backend systems and artificial intelligence, focused on efficient algorithms, scalable architectures, and tackling challenging tech problems.

 ---